In a sport in which players are actually told by referees that they must make any foul as clear as possible, there is never a shortage of theatrics.

 Long’s goal somehow won Ireland the match, and this somehow won Mats Hummels a yellow card.

-Ok so there were many Suarez dives we could pick from.
-But we went for the best.
+There were, ahem, a few Suarez dives we could pick from.
+But this was the best.

 Another one with a plethora of options, but a derby, the pure distance from the defender and the fact that the referee is so close and does nothing makes this exemplary.